"My life is shaped by the urgent need to wander and observe, and my camera is my passport."

 I’m happiest when I’m traveling and photographing places and things I have not seen before.
 I create some of my best images when exploring a place that is new to me.
 I also enjoy the challenge of travel photography; researching places to visit, finding great locations, battling tourists who always manage to walk right in front of you at precisely the wrong time, and trying to capture spectacular light, but ultimately catching that perfect moment.

 Some of my favorite places to explore are the coastal communities and beaches along the Southeast and New England coasts.
 I love to photograph the grand scenics of the beaches and marshes at sunrise and sunset and the historic, cultural and architectural details of the towns and cities along the seacoast.
-I also have a minor obsession with lighthouses and recently started a quest to photograph every single lighthouse in the United States and Canada.
-Completing the task will be difficult as there are well over 800 lighthouses between the two countries and most of those lighthouses are best seen by boat.
+I also have a minor obsession with lighthouses and recently started a quest to photograph every single lighthouse in the United States.
+Completing the task will be difficult as there are well over 800 lighthouses in the U.S. and most of those lighthouses are best seen by boat.
 As daunting as this may seem to someone who gets seasick just looking at a dinghy tied to a dock, I remain undeterred and look forward to the challenge.

-Working full-time as a real estate photographer keeps me pretty busy, but my dream and what I hope to accomplish through my own photography business is to eventually become a digital nomad and live a location independent lifestyle while traveling the United States and Canada in an RV.
+Working full-time as a real estate photographer keeps me pretty busy, but my dream and what I hope to accomplish through my own photography business is to eventually become a full-time travel photographer and live a location independent lifestyle while traveling the United States and Canada in an RV.
 I already have my RV picked out.
 It’s a Winnebago, and I’m going to name it Earl because every RV needs a cool name.